-At St Bridget's, we deny access to all social networking sites for both pupils and staff for personal use within the school context.
+At St Bridget's, we deny access to all social networking sites for both pupils and staff.
 The reasons for are as follows:

 - Most networking sites have a live chat facility, as well as unfiltered access to potentially inappropriate content.
 All access is therefore prohibited. - Children are taught about the risks associated with these sites in their ICT lessons, visiting performance groups and appropriate PSHE or P4C lessons.
 Many children have access to social networking sites from home.
 It is therefore essential that they are aware of how to use such sites with care. - We do not tolerate children attempting to make contact with staff through Social Networking sites.